 What is the 3-7-27 rule of branding?

 This principle states that customers need 3 exposures to notice your brand, 7 to remember it, and 27 to build trust.
-For sustainable brands, this means consistent exposure of credible sustainability messages across touchpoints is essential for building trust.
+For sustainable brands, consistent exposure of credible sustainability messages across touchpoints is essential for building the trust that converts skeptical enterprise buyers.

 How can companies avoid greenwashing in their branding?